 How to Get a SafetyWing Quote

-Getting a quote for a SafetyWing travel insurance plan is simple and straightforward.
+Getting a quote for a SafetyWing travel insurance plan is simple.
 On the SafetyWing website, click on the pricing tab, select your age range from the drop-down, and you’ll see the price you’ll pay per month for a SafetyWing Nomad Insurance Plan.

 To get pricing for Remote Health insurance for digital nomads, visit the pricing page, select your age range, and the handy price calculator will give you a monthly or annual estimate.

 Yup, it’s that easy!
-If you have additional questions or need clarification on plan details, you can reach out to the SafetyWing customer service team.
-They are attentive, knowledgeable, and happy to help get your questions answered promptly.
+If you have additional questions or need clarification on plan details, you can contact the SafetyWing customer service team.
+They are attentive, knowledgeable, and happy to help promptly answer your questions.

 The Final Verdict: Is SafetyWing Insurance Worth It?

-SafetyWing offers two affordable, flexible travel insurance plans for people who have wanderlust and want to see the world but need international health insurance to do so.
+SafetyWing offers two affordable, flexible travel insurance plans for people who have wanderlust and want to see the world but need international health insurance.

 Is SafetyWing Nomad Insurance Worth It?

-For a standard travel insurance plan, SafetyWing’s Nomad Insurance plan checks every box.
+SafetyWing’s Nomad Insurance plan checks every box for a standard travel insurance plan.
 It’s affordable, offers standard coverage for injury and illness, covers emergency medical expenses, and can be purchased when you are already abroad.